-Startup Challenge Finale is free and open to the public May 6, 2022 from 1-4 PM at Cal State University Monterey Bay’s University Center, 4314 6th Avenue, Seaside.
+Startup Challenge Finale is free and open to the public on May 6, 2022, from 1-4 PM at Cal State University Monterey Bay’s University Center, 4314 6th Avenue, Seaside.
 RSVP at startupchallengemb.com.

 After weeks of workshops, mentoring, and pitch perfecting work, 26 finalists will compete at the Startup Challenge Monterey Bay Finale.

 During the online Startup Challenge, Qualifying Round on April 8, 2022, participating businesses submitted five-minute pitch videos.
 After viewing the pitches, judges selected 26 finalists and provided feedback to all businesses who participated.
 Finalists are now in the process of attending workshops, meeting with mentors, and utilizing other resources supplied by Startup Challenge Monterey Bay, to enhance their pitch and get ready to compete at the Final Round.